 if you want to start mending but don't know where to start, i've put together quick guides on three types of mending that are easy to learn and super versatile. these will take you pretty damn far, but they're just a start to what is possible with mending.

-darning is really great especially for knit garments, but you can darn on anything. it's got a really good texture and it takes more time than patching, but it is one of my favourite ways to mend. to darn a garment you need a darning needle (these are larger needles that are used for yarn instead of thread), yarn that is about the same thickness as the fabric you're mending, and scissors.
+darning is really great especially for knit garments, but you can darn on anything. it's got a really good texture and it takes more time than patching, but it is one of my favourite ways to mend. to darn a garment you need a darning needle (these are larger needles that are used for yarn instead of thread), yarn that is about the same thickness as the fabric you're mending, and scissors. an optional tool is a darning egg/mushroom/disc

 buttons are under a lot of stress all the time, and sometimes they pop off. it's a good skill to know how to reattach one, or replace it with a new button if you lose the original. it's a pretty easy task, but there are some tips i have that could make it easier.
-All you need is a button, a needle and thread, and scissors.
+All you need is a button, a needle and thread, and scissors. optionally you can use button thread

 If you're sewing a button back on that you still have, this step is simple.
 But if you've lost the button, there are a couple of things you gotta consider before picking a new one, mainly the size. too big and it wont fit through the button hole, but too small and it'll slip out of place way too easily.
 If there are other buttons on the garment you're working on compare the button size to other buttons to get one right, but if you can't do that try to slip the button through the buttonhole before sewing it on.
 It should be just a little difficult to get it through.